-- The participant chooses to enroll in a qualified health plan during the public Marketplace (Exchange) annual open enrollment period or the participant qualifies for a special enrollment period to enroll in a qualified health plan through a public Marketplace (Exchange); and - The participant(s) for whom coverage elections are revoked intends to enroll in a qualified health plan no later than the day immediately following the revocation of coverage.
+- The participant chooses to enroll for a qualified health plan during the public Marketplace (Exchange) annual open enrollment period or the participant qualifies for a special enrollment period to enroll in a qualified health plan through a public Marketplace (Exchange); and - The participant(s) for whom coverage elections are revoked intends to enroll in a qualified health plan no later than the day immediately following the revocation of coverage.

-Employees have the option to enroll in employee only coverage or employee and family coverage and may choose to enroll in the medical plan and/or the dental, vision and audio benefit plan.
-Employees may decline health coverage at initial enrollment, open enrollment or if timely elected following a Qualifying Status Change Event, provided the employee attests he/she has other health coverage.
+Employees may decline health coverage at initial enrollment, open enrollment, or if timely elected following a Qualifying Status Change Event, provided the employee attests he/she has other health coverage.
 In the event the employee loses other coverage, the employee must notify Human Resources within 30 days and make an election change.